earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 `GAME_ARGS` is the command for DOSBox (which is inside JS-DOS) to start once it is loaded.
 The CLI arguments should line up with what a regular installation of DOSBox would expect.
 If your game requires additional arguments, please provide them in a comma-separated list.
 </div>

-Copy this html file into the same directory as your JS-DOS files and your game.
+Copy this HTML file into the same directory as your JS-DOS files and your game.
 Now all you need to do is start a server within our Docker container to serve this webpage.
 For this, I used [`serve`](https://www.npmjs.com/package/serve), because it was quick and easy to script (you may have noticed installing this dependency alongside JS-DOS earlier).
 Heres how I add the server to the container:

 ```Dockerfile
 ARG GAME_ARGS